-Acupuncturists may practice their art in veterinary clinics, kennels, or zoos.
+Acupuncturists may practice in veterinary clinics, kennels or zoos.
 Large animal acupuncturists tend to travel to provide services to their clients, while small animal acupuncturists tend to see patients in an office setting.

-Some acupuncturists choose to branch out into offering additional alternative treatment options, such as herbal therapy or massage therapy.
+Some acupuncturists choose to branch out, offering additional alternative treatment options, such as herbal therapy or massage therapy.

 Education & Training

-To become an accredited veterinary acupuncturist, the practitioner must be a licensed veterinarian that has completed extensive additional training related to muscle physiology, anatomy, and acupuncture techniques.
+To become an accredited veterinary acupuncturist, the practitioner must be a licensed veterinarian who has completed extensive, additional training related to muscle physiology, anatomy and acupuncture techniques.

-The International Veterinary Acupuncture Society (IVAS) has offered the most prominent international acupuncture certification path for over 35 years.
-The IVAS certifies licensed veterinarians and fourth-year veterinary students to practice on large animals, small animals, avian species, and exotic species.
+Founded in 1974, the International Veterinary Acupuncture Society (IVAS) has offered the most prominent international acupuncture certification path.
+The IVAS, which has more than 1,800 members worldwide, certifies licensed veterinarians and fourth-year veterinary students to practice on large animals, small animals, avian species and exotic species.
 The IVAS certification course is comprised of both educational lectures and practical hands-on training.

-Most American veterinary acupuncturists also choose to join the American Academy of Veterinary Acupuncture (AAVA), the U.S.-based affiliate of the IVAS.
+Most American veterinary acupuncturists also choose to join the American Academy of Veterinary Acupuncture (AAVA), the U.S.-based affiliate of the IVAS which was founded in 1998.
 This group focuses on offering additional continuing educational opportunities and information for U.S.-based veterinary acupuncturists.

-It is important to note that most states only allow acupuncture to be practiced by a licensed veterinarian as it is classified as a surgical procedure.
-An aspiring acupuncturist is unlikely to gain entry to the profession without first obtaining a veterinary degree.
+It is important to note most states only allow acupuncture to be practiced by a licensed veterinarian as it is classified as a surgical procedure.
+An aspiring acupuncturist is unlikely to enter the profession without first obtaining a veterinary degree.
 It would be wise to check with veterinary boards and departments of health for specific requirements.

 When calculating their yearly salary, a veterinary acupuncturist must take into account additional expenditures such as the purchase of medical equipment and travel expenses for making home and farm visits to work on their clients.